Healthy Homes Assessment Whakatu

 Draught Stopping Whakatu

-There is no require to block gaps or holes that are part of the construction.
-For example, tiny gaps around doors and windows could be required to allow for movement within the structure when the house warms and cools in order to let them be shut and opened, rather instead of being stuck.
-We will check the windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps that are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement of the building when the house is heated and cools in order to let them be opened and closed rather instead of being stuck.
+We will examine all doors and windows in our Healthy Homes assessment of your rental property.

 draught stopping building inspections